-Notes to the Condensed Interim Consolidated Financial Statements For the three and six months ended June 30, 2023 and 2022 (all amounts in Canadian dollars)
+Notes to the Consolidated Financial Statements For the years ended December 31, 2023 and 2022 (all amounts in Canadian dollars)

-7. EXPLORATION AND EVALUATION PROJECTS - CONTINUED

-Sunbeam Gold Property
+7. EXPLORATION AND EVALUATION PROJECTS - CONTINUED Sunbeam Gold Property

-In February 2018, the Company entered into an option agreement to acquire the Sunbeam Gold Property which is located about 30km northeast of Atikokan, north-western Ontario and is readily accessible by road.
+In February 2018, the Company acquired the Sunbeam Gold Property, which is located about 30km northeast of Atikokan, north-western Ontario and is readily accessible by road.
 The property is composed of 101 mining claims (99 single cell and 2 boundary cell mining claims) totalling 1,552ha and is the site of a former patented mining claim that encompassed the Sunbeam Mine.
-The immediate area of the Sunbeam Mine had seen no exploration activity since 1905.
-In January 2021, the Company exercised the option in the option agreement with a payment of \$65,000, therefore acquiring 100% of the project.